 Subdural Hematoma Injuries Due to Falls

-Falls in nursing homes and other elder care facilities such as memory care and assisted living facilities can lead to serious fractures and head injuries including subdural hematomas.
+Falls in nursing homes and other elder care facilities such as memory care and assisted living facilities can lead to serious fractures and head injuries including subdural hematoma.
 Over half of all traumatic brain injuries to seniors is due to falls.
 Most falls are preventable with proper assessment of risks, safety interventions, proper use of patient lifts, and adequate supervision.

 Subdural Hematoma and Traumatic Brain Injuries